jonathanbowen/jquery.dialogbox/README.md

 behaviour and handling of user data, a slew of methods for reacting to user input, and without the clunkiness and annoyance of regular js dialogs.

+This is a very new plugin though, and I don't doubt still has plenty of big, juicy bugs waiting to be discovered...

 ## Features:

 * Can be created as 'alert', 'confirm' or 'prompt' boxes